Quality Inspection Cost in China

 The following extra travel expenses might apply depending on the distance covers:

 - Not more than 60k – covered in the price

-- 400km – an additional man-day fee at half the inspection price will be apply, and an additional $100 might be apply
+- 400km – an additional man-day fee at half the inspection price will be applied, and an additional $100 might be apply

 NB: The costs such as transportation can change depending on the transport options available.

 It is also worth noting that a day might not be enough for performing a thorough inspection in certain instances.
 Working 5-6 hrs means that the eyes can get tired, and some issues might not be visible.
 Adding more hrs is an efficient way to ensure everything is perfectly done.